 When Neil Young Took an R&B Misstep on ‘This Note’s for You’

 Neil Young was already having a pretty lousy decade when This Note’s for You was released on April 11, 1988.
-It didn’t start out that awful, with the folksy Hawks & Doves and the Crazy Horse collaboration album Re-ac-tor starting out in 1980 and 1981, respectively.
+It didn’t start out that awful, with the folksy Hawks & Doves and the Crazy Horse collaboration album Re-ac-tor arrived in in 1980 and 1981, respectively.

-But things quickly took a turn for the worst, first with the robot record Trans, followed by the rockabilly goof Everybody’s Rockin’, the boring country record Old Ways, the going-through-the-motions Landing on Water and the going-through-the-motions-with-Crazy-Horse Life.
-Then came This Note’s for You.
+Things quickly took a turn for the worst, however, first with the robot record Trans, followed by the rockabilly goof Everybody’s Rockin’, then the boring country album Old Ways, the going-through-the-motions Landing on Water and the going-through-the-motions-with-Crazy-Horse Life.
+Next came This Note’s for You, which was credited to Neil Young & the Bluenotes.

-Falling somewhere between a big-band record and a soul album, Young’s 17th LP, credited to Neil Young & the Bluenotes, employs a horn section that sounds more like a scrappy bar band than a tightly formed unit.
+Falling somewhere between a big-band record and a soul album, Young’s 17th LP employs a horn section that sounds more like a scrappy bar band than a tightly formed unit.
 Curiously enough, they miss many notes on the record, leaving many fans to wonder if the LP was a tribute or satire.
 It could go both ways.

 On songs like "Ten Men Workin’" and the title track, which spawned a hit video that won an MTV Video Music Award for Best Video of the Year, Young and his group roll through the music with casual authenticity that occasionally doubles back for a wink or two.
 Most other times, however, they merely tear through the songs with little regard for its surroundings or history.

 Listen to Neil Young Perform 'This Note's For You'